Nette Forné Thomas, President

-Other infusions into her work have been Opera, Museums, Concerts, Theater, Literature, Family, the Sky and the undulations of the ocean.
+Other infusions into her work have been opera, museums, concerts, theatre, literature, family, the sky and the undulations of the ocean.
 She says of her art: “My paintings and collages reflect a moment in time, a mood, a stance, captured by the figure, abstract forms, the multiplicity of colors, line, design, and movement.”

 Anne Dushanko Dobek, Director

 Anne Dushanko Dobek is an artist/activist whose multidisciplinary installations reference issues of social justice and or the environment.
-Often working in alternative venues: oceans, forests, and fields the artist’s work invites social engagementas well as conversations on the status of women and refugees in an increasingly dangerous world.
+Often located in alternative venues including oceans, forests and fields, the artist’s work invites social engagement as well as conversations on the status of women and refugees in an increasingly dangerous world.

-Fellowships at art colonies: i-Park, Vermont Studio Center, Virginia Center for the Visual Art, Moulin au Nef and Long Beach Island Foundation and others, have allowed Dushanko Dobek to create some of her more ambitious outdoor installations including light and sound into her decade long Parallel Migrations series.
+Fellowships at art colonies (such as i-Park, Vermont Studio Center, Virginia Center for the Visual Art, Moulin au Nef and Long Beach Island Foundation and others) have allowed Dushanko Dobek to create some of her more ambitious outdoor installations, including integrating light and sound into her decades-long Parallel Migrations series.

-She has exhibited extensively both nationally and internationally, including the Musee Cantonal des Beaux Arts in Switzerland, the Gulbenkian, Foundation, the Museum of Art and Design in New York, High Museum, Newark Museum, Victoria and Albert Museum and other venues.
+She has exhibited extensively both nationally and internationally, in locations that include the Musee Cantonal des Beaux Arts in Switzerland, the Gulbenkian Foundation, the Museum of Art and Design in New York, High Museum, Newark Museum, Victoria and Albert Museum and other venues.
 Solo exhibitions include The Bauhaus Pavilion in Berlin Germany, Chashama, Montclair Art Museum, Monmouth Museum, Pen and Brush, and Windows on White.